 While it may be unusual for cats to be in potential states, Wigner considered it intolerable for humans to be in such a state.
 So to get out of this mess, Wigner proposed that the projection happens with the involvement of nonphysical consciousness.
 When Schrödinger opens the cage and looks at the cat, first his eye is in a potential state, "eye with image of live cat" and "eye with image of dead cat."
 Next, his brain is in a potential state, "experiencing seeing a dead cat" and "experiencing seeing a live cat."
 But it is at this point that we cannot go any further, Wigner argued, for Schrödinger is only ever conscious of one actual experience or another.
 And there should be no doubt about this for him: it is an undeniable fact that anything appearing in his consciousness is actually in one state or another.
 When he looks at a cat it is always actually dead or actually alive (or at least actually in some state or another).
 Never is he conscious of a cat in a potential combination of two mutually exclusive actual states.
 Thus, Wigner argued, the potential must become actual when it appears in Schrödinger's consciousness.
 Nothing physical—not the cat, not the eye, not the brain—can project the state vector.
 Only a nonphysical consciousness can do it.
 The buck stops with consciousness.

 The first problem with Wigner's approach is that it gives an unexplained special status to human consciousness.
 Why is it that a human consciousness can make the cat actual but a monkey consciousness can not?
 And if we give consciousness to monkeys, then why not give it to cats?
 And then what about mice?
 How about insects?
 Where do we draw the line?
 And if we allow consciousness to go all the way down to the particles themselves, they would continually observe themselves, and never exist in potentia at all, contradicting experimental evidence.
 And even if we were able to draw a clear line somewhere between human consciousness and animal consciousness, at what age does a human suddenly have the ability to actualize cats?
 At ten?
 At two months?
 At birth?
 As a fetus?
 At conception?
 The development of an organism is a matter of degree, while the projection from potential to actual is not.
-This situation is suddenly very arbitrary, and is reminiscent of the idea that things become actual when they get big enough; only instead of size, Wigner has chosen "human consciousness" to be the property which determines when the world becomes actual.
+This solution is thus very arbitrary, and is reminiscent of the idea that things become actual when they get big enough; only instead of size, Wigner has chosen "human consciousness" to be the property which determines when the world becomes actual.
 Considered as an observable property of biological organisms, the term "human consciousness" is both ambiguous and problematic.
 It is not surprising, then, that many physicists have rejected Wigner's proposal and looked for other explanations of the measurement problem.
 After decades, however, the problem still remains unsolved.

 To illuminate the problems with Wigner's proposal, let us look at his argument for making human consciousness special.
 "O.K.", Wigner says, "suppose Schrödinger was in a potential state before I looked at him.
 Now, after I look at him I ask Schrödinger what he felt before I looked at him.
 Surely he will not say that he was in a potential state!
 Thus," Wigner concludes, "Schrödinger must have been in an actual state before I looked at him."
 As convincing as this may sound, Wigner's argument proves nothing.
 Suppose we replaced Schrödinger with a sophisticated robot.
 The robot would never say it was in a superposition either, for when Wigner looks at it, the robot will actualize into a state which had recorded either a live cat or a dead cat.
 Similarly, when Wigner looks at Schrödinger, Schrödinger will actualize into a state "Schrödinger with the memory of having seen a live cat" or "Schrödinger with the memory of having seen a dead cat."
 So there is no evidence that Schrödinger is any different than a robot or a cat.
 After all, as far as Wigner is concerned, Schrödinger's body and brain are made of atoms just like the radioactive atom, all of which will be in potential states until Wigner looks at them.